We Invite You to Schedule a Free Estate Planning Consultation

 To learn more about Health Care Documents click here.

 A properly created Durable Power of Attorney is a document that grants certain financial powers to another person called your “Agent”.
-This type of document can be broadly drafted to include many powers, or can be very narrowly focused to only allow the Agent to perform limited tasks, such as close on a piece of real property, etc. Click here to learn more.
+This type of document can be broadly drafted to include many powers, or can be very narrowly focused to only allow the Agent to perform limited tasks, such as close on a piece of real property, etc. The Durable Power of Attorney is an instrument that is often needed in during a critical time of your life.
+Not having a Power of Attorney during a critical time can also lead to the need for an appointment of a guardian.
+Click here to learn more.